matteomasciari/helm-purge/README.md

 **helm-purge** is a Helm plugin that allows you to quickly delete all Helm releases in a specified namespace.
 It is particularly useful for cleaning up and resetting development or testing environments.

+This repository was created for the drafting of the Medium article https://medium.com/@MatteoMasciari/helm-plugins-enhancing-kubernetes-application-management-9b5701f30c74

 ## Features

 - Deletes all Helm releases in the current namespace.